 Mount Olive Missionary Baptist Church

-During these times of uncertainty, faith leader Malcolm Eatmon shared how they have adapted to continues serving their community:
+During these times of uncertainty, faith leader Malcolm Eatmon shared how they have adapted to continue serving their community:

 Robbinsville UMC is located in Robbinsville in the heart of Eastern North Carolina.
 They have been a member of the PHW Collaborative since 2017.